Acquiring the Codebase¶

 nucypher is hosted on Read The Docs, and is automatically built without intervention by following the release procedure.

 However, you may want to build the documentation html locally for development.

-To build the project dependencies locally:
+To build the project dependencies locally on Linux:

 Docker builds are automated as part of the publication workflow on circleCI and pushed to docker cloud.
 However you may want to build a local version of docker for development.

 docker-compose.yml and a

 Issuing a New Release¶

 bumpversion, which can be installed by running